 | Apartment | 45 days |

 Townhouses continue to move the quickest, which makes sense — they're often the sweet spot in terms of space and price for families.
-Detached homes and apartments are both sitting around 6–7 weeks, which gives buyers time to make considered decisions without the frantic pace we saw a few years ago.
+Detached homes and apartments are both sitting around 6–7 weeks, which gives buyers time to make considered decisions without the frantic pace of a few years ago.

 Across the Fraser Valley